 Living and working in the UK and the EU

-Until the end of the post-Brexit transition period in December 2020, there will be no change to the rights and status of EU citizens living and working in the UK or UK nationals in the EU.
-EU citizens who are already living and working in the UK, and those who arrive before the end of the transition period, will continue to enjoy the same rights and guarantees they enjoy now – including the right to obtain legal permanent residence in the UK after 5 continuous years of residency and to apply for British citizenship after 6 years.
+Until the end of the UK's membership of the EU, there will be no change to the rights and status of EU citizens living and working in the UK or UK nationals in the EU.
+EU citizens who are already living and working in the UK are able to apply for 'pre-settled' or 'settled status' with the Home Office.

-The Government has stated that freedom of movement from the EU will end after the end of the transition period and be replaced by a new immigration system.
-It has signalled that it wants to control the level of immigration into the UK as a top priority while ensuring businesses can secure the best talent and fill skills gaps.
-The RIBA is engaging with Government to make the case for a post-Brexit immigration system which works for UK architecture and allows the profession to continue accessing the best global talent, as well as providing certainty and security for international architects practising in Britain.
+The Government has stated that freedom of movement from the EU will end and be replaced by a new immigration system.
+The RIBA is engaging with Government to make the case for a post-Brexit immigration system which works for UK architecture and allows the profession to continue accessing the best global talent, as well as providing certainty and security for international architects practising in the UK.
 You can read the RIBA’s paper on the post-Brexit immigration system, here

 Doing business in the EU

-UK architects will continue to have full access to the EU Single Market, and enjoy tariff-free trade with the EU market under the European Union Customs Union, until the end of the post-Brexit transition period on 31 December 2020.
+UK architects will continue to have full access to the EU Single Market, and enjoy tariff-free trade with the EU market under the European Union Customs Union, until the end of the UK's membership of the EU.
 Tariff and import restrictions on goods and the service sector will remain unchanged throughout this period.
-However, the Government has indicated that it does not intend to remain a full member of the Single Market or Customs Union after this time.

 The UK Government’s objective for the Brexit negotiations is to secure a customs agreement with the EU which provides for the frictionless movement of goods, and a free trade agreement that does not involve being a member of its Single Market.
 However, the UK’s future relationship with the EU will be determined by negotiations between Britain and the EU27 and we do not know yet what this will look like after the end of transition.